-This October, we're hosting our Second Annual Creepy Crawly Campaign to protect beneficial bugs and other creatures from the scary impacts of pesticides.
+Thank you to all who participated in our 3rd Annual Creepy Crawly Campaign to protect beneficial bugs and other creatures from the impacts of pesticides!

 Studies suggest that 40 percent of insect species are in decline, with many facing extinction.
 Healthy ecosystems and food chains depend on diverse insect populations.
 While a number of factors are impacting insect declines, pesticides play a key role.